5 Teacher Tips For Overcoming "I Don't Know What To Write About"Feb 02, 2020

 5. Engage students in Writer’s Notebook activities

-The Writer’s Notebook is designed to get students to notice the world around them.
-It encourages them to think about events, feelings, people and places from their own lives.
-As we have seen with lots of published authors, so many of their ideas come from their own lives.
+The Writer’s Notebook is a writing tool that's designed to get students to notice the world around them.
+It encourages them to think about events, feelings, people and places from their own lives so they can use this as inspiration for their writing.
+As we have seen with lots of published authors, this is a common source of ideas for writing.

 See Jennifer Serravallo’s Writing Strategies book.
 She has a whole chapter on different lessons for developing writing ideas with students.